The keys to reaching or staying at a healthy weight are regular exercise and good

 with water, low-fat milk, or sugar-free drinks.

-servings of fruit and vegetables a day.
-The fiber will fill you up and you'll
+of fruit and vegetables a day.
+The fiber will fill you up and you'll get the nutrients

 Choose a variety of foods from all the different food groups - fruits and veggies,